botagas/botagas-Cogs/README.md

 #### New Behavior:
 - Channels are auto-deleted **after 10 seconds of inactivity**
+  - Channels are deleted only when it is empty
+  - Channel checks are triggered on voice state update
+  - Even if the user is now present in another temporary channel right after leaving the previous one, the old channel is deleted if empty
 - Reset syncs permissions with the **parent category**
 - Lock/Hide buttons reflect the **current state** of the `connect` / `view_channel` permissions
 - Supports **dynamic label updates** on buttons after interaction for `Lock` and `Hide buttons
-- Channels are deleted only when all users leave the channel
-  - Channel checks are triggered on voice state update
-  - Even if the user is now present in another temporary channel right after leaving previous one, the old channel is deleted if empty

 #### WIP:
 - Full automatic translation support using **Red’s translation system** via github actions